remla25-team18/operation/README.md

 Install the monitoring stack:

-Open a new terminal, use the command to access the VM:
+Open a new terminal, use the command to access the VM using SSH:

 ```bash
 ssh -L 3000:localhost:3000 -L 9090:localhost:9090 vagrant@192.168.56.100
 ```

-Inside the VM, run
+Inside the ssh terminal, run

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts